ls2716/Pufferfish_DLoM_2024/README.md

 We can see that mean time per epoch was almost the same for both models.

-## Time savings and accuracy for large model
+## Time savings and accuracy for a large model

 The large full rank model was:
 ```bash